Common court (Poland): Sąd rejonowy

-A map of Polish courts, with those of the same hue belonging to the same district court, and a group of those being of roughly the same colour belonging to an appeal court (Note: The map does not feature regional court splits in Poznań, Wrocław, Gdańsk, Szczecin, Katowice and Lublin.
+A map of Polish courts (as of 2021), with those of the same hue belonging to the same district court, and a group of those being of roughly the same colour belonging to an appeal court (Note: The map does not feature regional court splits in Poznań, Wrocław, Gdańsk, Szczecin, Katowice and Lublin.
 The former two cities have three of them, the rest have two courts each.)

-A sąd rejonowy, translated by the Ministry of Justice into regional court, or, by some other organisations, into district court, is the trial court for the vast majority of cases, reviewing them by default unless the authority was transferred to a higher court.
-In fact, according to the Statistical Yearbook of the Republic of Poland, out of about 14,381,500 cases solved in Poland in 2020, about 13,477,800 originated in these courts.
-There are currently 318 such courts, each normally spanning several gminas; however, some large cities, like Warsaw, Kraków, Łódź, Wrocław, Poznań, Gdańsk, Szczecin, Lublin and Katowice, are split between two or more such courts.
-The Minister of Justice, as authorised by article 19 of the Law on the organisation of common courts, may create through a regulation a local branch division of a sąd rejonowy located in a town other than the main seat of the court and consisting of replicated divisions mirroring those operating at the main seat (either all or selected), with both locations supported by a single administrative apparatus.
+A sąd rejonowy, translated by the Ministry of Justice into regional court, or, by some other organisations, into district court, is the default trial court.
+Other courts only take up cases in the original jurisdiction if a specific provision of law provides for it.
+According to the Statistical Yearbook of the Republic of Poland, out of about 14,855,000 cases solved in Poland in 2023, about 13,766,900 originated in these courts.

+As of 3 July 2025, there 319 such courts, each normally spanning several gminas; however, some large cities, like Warsaw, Kraków, Łódź, Wrocław, Poznań, Gdańsk, Szczecin, Lublin and Katowice, are split between two or more such courts.
+The minister of justice may create a local branch division of a sąd rejonowy located in a town other than the main seat of the court.
+It may have some or all divisions mirroring those operating in the main seat, but all locations are supported by a single administrative apparatus.